medcomdk/dk-ehmi-eas/input/pagecontent/Use-case-1.md

     http://medcomehmi.dk/ig/dk-ehmi-eas/StructureDefinition/EasMessagingOrganization

-# Error use cases for use case 1
+# Important error use cases for use case 1

 - error use case 1a - PatId does not exist
 - error use case 1b - SOR-Information does not exist